MarLoe/pdfworkflow/README.md

 ![Print Dialog](Images/Screenshot1.png) ![Outlook Mail](Images/Screenshot2.png)

 # Installing
-Download SendViaOutlook.zip from the [latest release](https://github.com/MarLoe/pdfworkflow/releases/latest).
-Unzip it and move it to the "/Library/PDF Services" folder.
+Download "Send via Outlook.pkg" from the [latest release](https://github.com/MarLoe/pdfworkflow/releases/latest).
+Run the installer and you are good to go.
+The "Send via Outlook.pdfworkflow" will be installed in the "/Library/PDF Services" folder and be available for all users on your machine.

-Later I am hoping to add somthing a bit more automated ;)

 # Building
 Use Xcode 9 or later to build the PDF Workflow bundle.